 - If you must store your teacups away for a time, use a sealable plastic container.
 Place a folded tea towel in the bottom and then place the cups on it.
 Lay a piece of cardboard over the rims and add a second row if necessary.

 Enjoy and Use Your Cups

 Collecting antique teacups and other tea things is an enjoyable hobby for many people.
 It is a pleasure to be able to use these beautiful antiques in everyday life.
-Having a cup of tea in a beautiful cup and pouring from a special teapot is a comforting tradition that has lasted for decades.
-With some gentle care they can last for several more generations.
+Drinking tea from a beautiful cup and pouring from a special teapot is a comforting tradition that has lasted for decades.
+With some gentle care, these treasures can last for several more generations.